Sinakorain/Dial_plugin/new_dial/README.md

 - Function and scene nodes intentionally use only primitive arguments.
 Project-specific payloads such as battles, deck state, rewards, and quest outcomes belong in project-side executors.
 - The preview variable sandbox starts from database variable defaults, shows database variables as editable sandbox controls, reflects runtime changes from built-in Set Variable nodes, lets test values override them, and uses the built-in editor-side condition evaluator; it is not intended to exactly reproduce project runtime logic.
 - For a fuller implementation snapshot, see [`../docs/current-state.md`](../docs/current-state.md).

+## License

+All package contents are proprietary and protected by copyright.
+No rights are granted except for review access expressly allowed by the copyright holder.
+See [`LICENSE.md`](LICENSE.md).